About Catholic Health

 Catholic Health is an integrated system encompassing some of the region’s finest health and human services agencies.
 The health system has nearly 17,400 employees, 6 acute care hospitals, 3 nursing homes, a home nursing service, hospice and a network of physician practices.

-Catholic Health Services of Long Island (CHS) is an integrated health care delivery system with some of the region's finest health and human services agencies.
-CHS includes six hospitals, three skilled nursing facilities, a regional home nursing service, hospice and a multiservice, community-based agency for persons with special needs.
-Under the sponsorship of the Diocese of Rockville Centre, CHS serves hundreds of thousands of Long Islanders each year, providing care that extends from the beginning of life to helping people live their final years in comfort, grace and dignity.
-Learn more about CHS's commitment to quality and about the services offered.
+Under the sponsorship of the Diocese of Rockville Centre, Catholic Health serves hundreds of thousands of Long Islanders each year, providing care that extends from the beginning of life to helping people live their final years in comfort, grace and dignity.

 - Toward the end of the 19th century, four Sisters of St. Dominic traveled from Germany to serve the needs of immigrants, soon establishing a school, an orphanage and two hospitals.
 In 1894, they opened a convalescent home, known today as Our Lady of Consolation Nursing & Rehabilitative Care Center.